My recipe Wild Garlic Pesto I show you in this post. The pesto with wild garlic can be prepared in two ways:

 The second variation of bear’s garlic pesto with parmesan and pine nuts tastes great with pasta or vegetables in general and as a dip for main courses and starters.

-Many photos and the wild garlic pesto video are a great step by step guide.
+Many photos and a video are a great step by step guide.